dbpunk-labs/db3/README.md

 **3. Playground**

-open the `http://127.0.0.1:26629/database` to create database or collection, then go the playgound
+open the `http://127.0.0.1:26629/database` to create database or collection, then go the playground

 ```typescript
 // create a account